hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 ##### Descent and Ascent
 In typography, **Descent** is a term refer the part which is below **word baseline** (which is known as the underline of the word).
 For example, in the image above, descender is part from baseline to descent line, ascender is part from baseline to ascent line.
 Height of them are **descent**, **ascent** respectively.

+##### Font size
+Font size is measuared by distance from ascent line to descent line.
+In general term, point is unit for desmonstrating font size which is equal 1/72 inch per point (1 point = 1/72 inch.
+That means Arial 12pt = 1/6 inch = 4.3 mm).

 ##### Glyph
+(_Need more study_)

 ## Reading PDF Flow
 ### PDF Operator